emandilara/drone-flight-planner/README.md

 ## Dependencies

-By default, to run the project you don't need to install any dependencies.
-The application depends on external resources (JS libraries and CSS stylesheets) that have been downloaded in the `external_resources` directory.

-However, as an alternative option, you can also use `npm`:

 In the directory `static`, please run `npm install`.
 Then uncomment the corresponding resources (ones in `node_modules`) in the `index.html` and comment the ones to the external resources (ones in `external_resources` directory).

+As an alternative option, instead of installing the dependencies, you can use already the external resources (JS libraries and CSS stylesheets), that have been downloaded in the `external_resources` directory.

 ## Run